There’s a lot of talk about “mint” whenever you’re discussing coins and coin collections.

-Mintmarks are small initials stamped on coins to designate where the coin was made.
+Mintmarks are small letters stamped on U.S. coins to designate where the coin was made.

-Almost all coins have mintmarks, with the exception of all coins minted at the Philadelphia mint before 1979.
+Almost all coins have mintmarks — with the exception of coins minted at the Philadelphia mint before 1979.

-The only coins minted before 1979 to carry a mark from the Philadelphia mint are Jefferson nickels minted between 1942 and 1945 (war nickels).
+NOTE: The only coins minted before 1979 that have a mintmark from the Philadelphia mint are Jefferson nickels struck between 1942 and 1945 (a.k.a. war nickels).